||Create a network of green complete streets that improves city quality of life and adds value to surrounding properties.

 - A 2010 Metropolitan Council analysis of the effects of land planning and urban design on travel demand documented that changes in vehicle miles traveled are most strongly related to (1) accessibility to destinations, especially jobs, and (2) street network design variables.
 Those variables - street connectivity and intersection density - correlate with improved public health outcomes.
 These variables are the key attributes of the old-fashioned grided networks that allow multiple ways to travel from A to B. Recent research shows that hierarchical street systems (the dendritic pattern of freeways, arterials, collectors and local streets) are less resilient to disruption and have less capacity than the grided network of streets.
 Arterials and collectors are also especially hostile to non-automotive modes of travel such as bikes and pedestrians.

 - Quantitative measures of walkability, the degree to which a neighborhood or city facilitates people to walk/shop in it, include Walk Score.
+Property values increase between $700 and $3,000 for each point increase in the Walk Score of a property.
 In cities walkability, facilitated by small blocks and a higher proportion of land area devoted to streets, is in tension with efficiency (large blocks with few streets and higher speed traffic).

 - The energy savings from no signals and no/little idling at roundabouts, compared to signalized intersections, has been estimated to be about 9% (averaging $84,000/yr.).
 As for safety benefits of roundabouts, a comprehensive study by the Insurance Institute for Highway Safety documented a reduction of as much as 90% in fatal or incapacity injuries, a 75% decrease in injury-producing crashes, and a 39% decrease in all types of traffic accidents.
 Roundabouts also slow traffic, reducing the need for police patrols, are cheaper (by roughly $150,00) to build than signalized intersections, and increase hourly traffic flow in excess of 65%.